Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 - Diverse teams that include perspectives from impacted communities
 - Participatory design that involves stakeholders in defining problems and evaluating solutions
 - Open research that shares methods, data, and findings rather than hoarding them
-- Regulatory frameworks that prioritize social benefit over commercial profit
+- Regulatory frameworks that prioritise social benefit over commercial profit
 - Mechanisms for redress when AI systems cause harm

-Technical excellence must be paired with social responsibility, and both require institutional structures that enable and incentivize them.
+Technical excellence must be paired with social responsibility, and both require institutional structures that enable and incentivise them.

 ##### Epistemic Humility